 6. Damaged Brake Discs (Rotors):

 Your brakes work by using friction between the braking system and the brake discs.

 If your brake discs are damaged, they will not be able to make good contact with the surface of your wheel and this can cause a fault in the braking system.

-How to Clear and Reset the Braking System Fault on a Renault
+How to Clear and Reset this Fault on a Renault

 Here are a few steps that I personally recommend you take in order to fix your Renault brake system fault:

-- Start by checking the brake fluid levels in your car. if it is low then top it off and turn of the vehicle then on to see if the message goes away.
+- Start by checking the brake fluid levels in your car.
+If it is low, then top it off and turn off the vehicle to see if the message goes away.

-- Inspect the brake lights if are working as they should as well.
+- Inspect the brake lights to see if they are working as they should as well.

-- If you did all 4 steps and you still get this issue then I would advise you to take your car to the nearest Renault dealer or mechanic for diagnostics.
+- If you did all four steps and you still get this issue, then I would advise you to take your car to the nearest Renault dealer or mechanic for diagnostics.